CyberIQ-ai-llc/Vulnscan/README.md

 External_vulnscan will scan an external IP address or web application.

-When finished, Vulnscan will display the output of the Nmap/Vulners scan in a web browser.
+When finished, Vulnscan will display the output of the Nmap/Vulners scan in a web browser

 I plan to make a video of the latest version https://www.youtube.com/watch?v=bz-YNAqkEdw&list=PL-wIeEEXVEaNRC2XkOeo8crDXoiToTA9E&index=1